Legrandgroup/librtsgtree/README.md

 Let's now illustrate both addressing and routing for the fd00::/60 subnet taken as example above.

-Such a tree will allow addressing 4 nodes at least (most unbalanced tree, nodes placed only in a daisy chain) or B=2^4-1=15 nodes at most (balanced tree).
+Such a tree will allow addressing 4 nodes at least (most unbalanced tree, nodes placed only in a daisy chain) or B = 2^4-1 = 15 nodes at most (balanced tree).

 ![Visual example for IPv6 balanced tree routing with locally attached /64 networks](/img/example_ipv6_routing_with_local_64_attached_net.png?raw=true "Visual example for IPv6 balanced tree routing with locally attached /64 networks")

-Compared to the previous IPv6 visual representation,there are /64 networks attached to each bottom interface of each tree node (we detail the range for this local network, vertically in black, under each node)
+Compared to the previous IPv6 visual representation, there are /64 networks attached to each bottom interface of each tree node (we detail the range for this local network, vertically in black, under each node)

 ## Using the maximum IPv6 site-local range fd00::/8